 The first bonus payout, in total equivalent to one-third (1/3) of the amount paid by the participant for its subscription warrants, occurs in connection with the participants payment for the subscription warrants.
 The second bonus payment, equivalent to one-third (1/3) of the amount paid by the participant for its subscription warrants, occurs on July 1, 2017, provided that the participant at such time remains in its position (or equivalent) within the group.
-The third bonus payment, equivalent to one-third (1/3) of the amount paid by the participant for its subscription warrants, occurs on July 1, 2018, provided that the participant at such time remains in its position (or equivalent) within the group.
+The third bonus payment, equivalent to one-third (1/3) of the amount paid by the participant for its subscription warrants, occurs on July 1, 2017, provided that the payment, equivalent to one-third (1/3) of the amount paid by the participant for its subscription warrants, occurs on July 1, 2018, provided that the participant at such time remains in its position (or equivalent) within the group.
 With deviation from the above stated principles for bonus payment, the Board may, if necessary in individual cases, resolve on alternative payment schedules.